Stereophonics: Debut album and ascent to fame (1997–2000)

-In August 1997, the band released their first studio album, Word Gets Around, which reached number six in the UK charts, from which five singles were released.
+In August 1997, the band released their first studio album, Word Gets Around, which reached number six in the UK Albums chart, from which five singles were released.
 The debut single, released 25 November 1996, was "Looks Like Chaplin".
 Afterwards, the band embarked on a successful world tour.

 In February 1998, the band received a BRIT Award for Best New Group.
-In the same week, the band re-released the single "Local Boy in the Photograph", which in turn reached number fourteen in the UK Singles Chart.
+In the same week, the band re-released the single "Local Boy in the Photograph", which in turn reached number fourteen in the UK Singles chart.
 The band's debut album, Word Gets Around, also went gold in the UK.

 In November 1998, "The Bartender and the Thief" (the first single from the album Performance and Cocktails) was released, eventually reaching number three on the UK charts.
 "Just Looking" was released next and reached number four in March 1999.
 In that same month, the album was released, entering at number one and going platinum within three weeks.
 Later that year, the band played in front of 50,000 people at Morfa Stadium in Swansea.
 The concert was filmed and released on DVD the following year.
-They also collaborated with Tom Jones on a cover of the Randy Newman song "Mama Told Me Not To Come", for the Tom Jones album Reload.
+They also collaborated with Tom Jones on a cover of the Randy Newman song "Mama Told Me Not to Come", for the Tom Jones album Reload.

 Throughout 1998 and 1999, the band toured in Europe, Australia and the US.
 On 12 June 1998, Stereophonics played to over 10,000 spectators in the grounds of Cardiff Castle in Wales.
 Footage of the concert was released on VHS and DVD, titled Live at Cardiff Castle.